Imigran Migraine Recovery Nasal Spray

 Migraine attacks can sometimes get worse over time, but they tend to gradually improve over many years for most people.

-Further Information
+• Further Information

-For a full list of side effects further information can be found on the manufacturers Paitient Information Leaflet and printed if required.
+Further information can be found on the manufacturers Patient Information Leaflet and printed if required.